The Homeward Bounders: Plot summary

 This world is like our current world, and is also strongly reminiscent of Jamie's home world.
 He is sure that if they could just travel on one or two worlds more he would reach his Home.
 The Homeward Bounders convince Adam and Vanessa that They exist, when Konstam, Joris' demon-hunting-master arrives, and joins their party.
 Konstam is eager to fight this new kind of demon, if only because of the challenge that They present, and the six invade Their strange place and try to defeat Them.
 The attack goes awry, however, and all six of them are made into Homeward Bounders.
-This fills the Bounder circuits to their maximum capacity; in effect, this means that They cannot create any more Homeward Bounders.
-Even They must play by Their own rules.
+This fills the Bounder circuits to their maximum capacity; in effect, this means that They cannot create any more Homeward Bounders, and also They must play by Their own rules.

-Jamie awakens, alone, and realizes that Adam and Vanessa's world is his Home, only 100 years too late – he recognizes a photo of Adam and Vanessa's grandmother when she was young; it was his little sister, grown up.
+Jamie awakens, alone, and realizes that Adam and Vanessa's world is his Home, only 100 years too late.
+He recognizes a photo of Adam and Vanessa's grandmother when she was young; it was his little sister, grown up.
 He realizes that although he did not age during his time on the Bounder circuits, time was still passing on his Home world, and his family and his Home world have gone forever.
 They are cheating; his world is gone.
 He has no home to go to.

 His hope of ever returning home crushed, he returns to the mysterious entity chained to a rock, and inadvertently frees him, as only one without hope can free him.
 With his help, Jamie rallies all the Homeward Bounders, and they make a frontal assault on the main base of Them, and destroy many of Them and also Their special place, known as "The Real Place".

 Everyone is returned to their respective home worlds, except for Jamie.
 Since his home is gone, he chooses to continue to wander through the worlds, so as to keep The Real Place in all the worlds, not just in one place, as They did.
-So, in the end, Jamie stops Them from returning for at least a few centuries, by giving up any hope of a normal life and having to endure watching his friends die while he stays young.
+In the end, Jamie stops Them from returning for at least a few centuries, by giving up any hope of a normal life and having to endure watching his friends die while he stays young.

 Reception

 Kirkus Reviews considered it to be "elaborate and intricate" and a "chilly scenario", recommending it for "admirers of cerebral puzzle-fantasy".
 James Nicoll lauded Jones for being able to "introduce all of her characters, outline the rules of her setting, and make her way through a complete plot in 267 pages".

 Dave Langford reviewed The Homeward Bounders for White Dwarf #53, and stated that "few writers can bring off this sort of thing, but Jones does.
 She has the trick of conviction and empathy, of larding the narrative with humour where appropriate and thus heightening the desolation and horror elsewhere.
-A powerful little book."
+A powerful little book".